crossbario/crossbar-examples/event-history/README.md

 ![](shot1.png)

+Currently, the only store type implemented is "memory" which just stores event history in objects in memory.

+Hence, the price for event history with the "memory" store type is memory consumption.
+There isn't any significant performance cost for publish & subscribe actions.

+We will have a second store type "lmdb" which stores event history in a LMDB embedded database.
+The price for event history with the "lmdb" store type will be disk usage and a bit of performance for publish & subscribe actions.

 ## How it works

 Event history needs to be enable in the Crossbar.io node configuration.
 Specifically, you need to add a "store" section to the realm you want to have event history on: